Nazmul-Hasan-Shadin/E-commerce-Product-Data/README.md

 ## Bash
 ### git clone https://github.com/Nazmul-Hasan-Shadin/E-commerce-Product-Data.git
-Use code with caution.
-content_copy

 ### 2. Install Dependencies:

 Navigate into the project directory:

 Bash
 ### cd E-commerce-Product-Data
-Use code with caution.
-content_copy

 Install dependencies using npm:

 Bash
 ### npm install
-Use code with caution.
-content_copy

 (For yarn, use yarn install.)

 ### 3. Environment Variables:

-Create a .env file in the project root to store sensitive environment variables like database connection strings or API keys.
-Do not commit this file to version control!

 ### Define your variables within .env: